-Conversley the brachial fascia is only adherent to the anterior muscles not by intramuscular septum but by myofascial expansions and to the humerus via the medial and lateral intermuscular septum and its attachment to the medial and lateral epicondyles.
+Conversley the brachial fascia is only adherent to the anterior muscles not by intramuscular septa but by myofascial expansions.
+The brachial fascia is also adherent to the humerus via the attachments to the medial and lateral intermuscular septum and directly via its attachment to the medial and lateral epicondyles.

 The anatomy of these myofascial expansions are:

 - Pectoralis major: clavicular part of the pectoralis major sends myofascial expansions to the anterior brachial fascia (costal part sent an expansion to the axillary and then to the medial part of the brachial fascia).